Is Sparkling Water Bad for Your Oral Health? What You Should Know About Its Effects on Your Teeth

 Dr Lamattina is very gentle, and your mouth will feel great and look fantastic.

-We offer convenient times to come in and get your treatment completed, and it’s easy to find us just off the freeway.
+We offer convenient times to come in and complete your treatment, and it’s easy to find us just off the freeway.

-Don’t put it off any longer; call us now for a consultation appointment and see what we can do to give you a feeling of confidence and esteem in yourself.
+Don’t put it off any longer; call us today and see what we can do to boost your confidence and self-esteem.

 Visit your Leederville dentist today!